QSD-Group/QSDsan-Introductory-Publication-Archive/README.rst

 Publication Archives
 ====================

-This repository contains the archived results from publications enabled by packages developed by the QSD group.
+This repository contains the archived files (results, figures, etc.) from publications enabled by packages developed by the QSD group.